 “The flood is our domain, dear one.
 We live and die here, but we never truly leave, for we are part of this world.”
 She paused, “You are young, do not trouble yourself with such matters.”

-“Then is there a way to gain a human soul?”
+“Then, is there a way to gain a human soul?”

-“No, and nor should you try!”
+“No, and neither should you try!”
 Her grandmother looked her straight in the eyes.
-“You can visit the surface if you are unseen, but no more, it is not your world!
-Look at the shape shifters, the Nixies, and Selkie’s of the north.
-They go ashore and cast off their seal skins but for a night.
-They always return in the end.”
-She said, and the mermaid hung her head and left.
+“You can visit the surface, if you are unseen, but no more, it is not your world!
+Look at the shape shifters, the Nixies, and Selkie”s of the north.
+They go ashore, and cast off their seal skins, but for one night.
+They always return in the end.” she said, and the mermaid hung her head and left.

-For weeks on end she would swim alone through the depths, over old patterns of landscape.
-Through the ice-flecked seas of the north, and the azure swell of the south.
-But always she returned to the seagrass meadow near her father's hall.
-For there had come to rest a wooden figurehead, in perfect likeness of the young man.
+For weeks on end, she would swim alone, through the depths, over old patterns of landscape, through the ice-flecked seas of the north, and the azure swell of the south.
+But always she returned to the seagrass meadow, near her father”s hall, for, there had come to rest a wooden figurehead, in perfect likeness of the young man.

-From the moment of their meeting, hope and longing had kindled in her heart.
-Growing like a wild vine, until, one day, she could bear it no longer, and silently she swam away, further into the west.
+From the moment of their meeting, hope and longing had kindled in her heart, growing like a wild vine until, one day, she could bear it no longer and, silently, she swam away, further into the west.

-Over the tips of mountains she swam, through drowned forests and over fabled cities.
-Beyond the blue rim, she felt the sun descended away through the vales of foundered ships.
-As a marbled Ray glided overhead, and a gloom encircled her.
-Up ahead a dwelling of whalebone became visible.
-Curiously she passed under the arched rib bones.
-Carved with runes and tied with seaweed that drifted this way and that.
-Giving the unsettling feeling that it was breathing.
+Over the tips of mountains she swam, through drowned forests, and over fabled cities.
+Beyond the blue rim, she felt the sun descend away, through the vales of foundered ships, as a marbled Ray glided overhead, and a gloom encircled her.
+Up ahead, a dwelling of whalebone became visible.
+Curiously, she passed under the arched rib-bones, carved with runes, and tied with seaweed, that drifted this way and that, giving the unsettling feeling that it was breathing.

-Cautiously she peered into the darkness.
+Cautiously, she peered into the darkness.
 A plinth of rock rose up in the centre, set with a bowl of smoky marble.
-The mermaid drew closer, gazing at the water, until, just for a brief moment, the young man’s face swam across the surface.
-She drew back, a wave coiling round her and descending as it slipped like a cloak from the bony shoulders of an old woman.
-They drew level with each other, and the mermaid saw her matted hair as grey as slate, and her tail that wove its way around her waist, and up across her breasts.
-Like a tattoo carved into her skin, circling and forever spiralling.
+The mermaid drew closer, gazing at the water until, just for a brief moment, the young man”s face swam across the surface.
+She drew back, a wave coiling round her, and descending, as it slipped, like a cloak, from the bony shoulders of an old woman.
+They drew level with each other, and the mermaid saw her matted hair, as grey as slate, and her tail, that wove its way around her waist, and up across her breasts, like a tattoo carved into her skin, circling and forever spiralling.

-“You are far from your father’s hall.”
+“You are far from your father”s hall.”
 The woman said, her black eyes glittering with interest.

 “Who are you?”
-She asked, the old woman coiling her long hair around her bony fingers.
+She asked the old woman, who was coiling her long hair around her bony fingers.

 “I am the one who sees.
-Sister of the Volva, who all father Odin consulted.
-I sing the song of the Siedr from the lonely hills, and I am revered like a water wraith from the caves of the northern shore.
+Sister of the Volva, who all father Odin consults.
+I sing the song of the Siedr, from the lonely hills, and I am revered like a water wraith, from the caves of the northern shore.
 I have circled this earth, quelling storms and summoning them.
 I have felt the waves of eternal years break upon my back.
-I have received golden rings from Provence, tasted the bread of the bohemian fishermen, and drank their pious prayers.”
+I have received golden rings from Provence, tasted the bread of the Bohemian fishermen, and drunk their pious prayers.”

 “I do not know of what you speak.”
-The mermaid said and the sea witch turned on her.
+The mermaid said, and the sea witch turned on her.

 “Daughter of the spring tide.
 Spirit of the vast deep.
 Silver-voiced Nereid.
 Do you not know your hundred secret names?”
 She asked, and the mermaid shook her head, as a memory, deep in the bone, awoke.